Scargroove/Pivotfinder/README.md

 # PivotFinder

 PivotFinder is a Windows Forms application that provides various tools to process images.
-It allows users to change alpha values, remove specific pixels, find pivot points, and apply coordinates to spritesheets.
+It allows users to find pivot points, remove specific pixels, change alpha values and reverse apply coordinates to spritesheets.
 This tool is particularly useful for game developers working with sprite-based graphics.

 ## Features